Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 90S and 60S - NOAA - Monthly

 | 2025-08-31 | 0.009667 |

-Tip.
-Our metadata often comprise references to the original sources of the data series we publish.
-You can use these references to search for additional information needed in your analyses.
+Hint.
+Our metadata often contain references to the original sources of the data we provide.
+You can use these references to find more details.

 Not for investment purposes.
-Data and any other information provided on FetchSeries are not suitable for investment purposes or other financial decisions.
-Users should consult professional advice and do their own independent due diligence before pledging money to any investment.
+Time series and other data provided on FetchSeries are not intended for investment purposes or other financial decisions.
+Users should consult expert advice and perform independent analysis before pledging money to any investment.

 Series Metadata